Rumpunzel/rpg-thingy/character.md

-# traits
+# Traits

-A **trait** is a factual description about what makes your character extraordinary with mechanical weight.
+A **Trait** is a factual description about what makes your character extraordinary with mechanical weight.

 A character may have a nice beard but if he has the `Magnificient Beard` trait, he has such a great beard, you may use it to your benefit and even to your detriment for dramatic effect.